-There are many heartwarming stories out there that help people to understand different outstanding characteristics about various breeds of canine.
-We’ll be talking a lot about a dog named Hachi; but what kind of dog was Hachi?
+Many heartwarming stories help people understand the different outstanding characteristics of various canine breeds.
+We’ll be talking about a dog named Hachi, but what kind of dog was Hachi?

-Hachi was an Akita Inu, that lived in Japan.
-He was born on November 10th, 1923, and passed away on March 8th, 1935 living to be over 12 years old.
-This particular Akita had a peach white coat, which is roughly recognizable in a photo that surfaced back in 2015- though it’s in black and white.
+Hachi was an Akita Inu that lived in Japan.
+He was born on November 10th, 1923, and passed away on March 8th, 1935, living to be over 12 years old.
+This particular Akita had a peach white coat, roughly recognizable in a photo that surfaced back in 2015- though it’s in black and white.

-We’re going to be brushing up on the Akita breed that enjoys the fame that Hachiko left on its shoulders.
-But first, let’s take a look at what made Hachiko such a staple in Japanese culture.
+We’ll be brushing up on the Akita breed that enjoys the fame Hachiko left on its shoulders.
+But first, let’s look at what made Hachiko a staple in Japanese culture.

 The Hachi Story

 For years this pattern between Hidesaburo and his dog took place.
-The station employees grew fond of Hachiko and would take care of him since it became such a fixture at the station.
+The station employees grew fond of Hachiko and would take care of him since he became such a fixture at the station.

 It is said that Hachi died of natural causes.
 His loyalty and longsuffering for the return of his loved one pierced the hearts of the Japanese people, and the fame of this dog became the stuff of legends.

-Because of how much this dog impacted the community, his remains were stuffed and placed on display at the Museum of Japan in Tokyo.
+Because of how much this dog impacted the community, his remains were stuffed and displayed at the Museum of Japan in Tokyo.
 Several pictures have since been released of Hachiko by the family.

 Hachi: A Dog’s Tale Movie